kirilcvetkov92/Semantic-Segmentation-BiSeNet/README.md

 Download CamVid dataset from [Semantic-Segmentation-Suite](https://github.com/GeorgeSeif/Semantic-Segmentation-Suite/tree/master/CamVid)
 Thanks [GeorgeSeif](https://github.com/GeorgeSeif) for his great job!

+## File hierarchy
+The only thing you have to do to get started is set up the folders in the following structure:

+    ├── "data"
+    |   ├── train
+    |   ├── train_labels
+    |   ├── val
+    |   ├── val_labels
+    |   ├── test
+    |   ├── test_labels
+    |── "model.h5"

 ## Suport
 **Prediction supports the following file formats : (Video : Mp4, Picture : .png)**